mhdavie/team-profile-generator/README.md

 ## Description

-Full-Stack Application using Inquirer to form CLI questions and Jest for testing purposes.
+Full-Stack Application using Inquirer to form CLI questions and Jest for testing purposes.This project required building a Node.js command-line application that takes in information about employees and generates an HTML webpage that displays summaries for each person.
+Tests were written for each part of the code using Jest to ensure that it passes all of them.

 ## Table of Contents
 * [Description](#description)